src52/portfolio/content/projects/reverse-engineered.md

 After I had a barebones server that could actually connect to clients, everything else started to fall into place.
 I decided to use MySQL to persist account data and other player state like leaderboard rankings, spell loadouts.

-Here's a graph showing the repositories commits over time.
+Here's a graph showing the repository's commits over time.

 <figure style="text-align:center; margin: 1rem 2rem;">
   <a href="../images/arc/commits.jpg" target="_blank">